-Bethel High School Health Program
+Bethel High School Health Education

 The Health curriculum assists students in acquiring the knowledge and skills necessary to make informed decisions concerning their physical, mental, and emotional wellness.
 Current topics involving safety issues such as internet use, the new driving laws, violence, and bullying, have been incorporated into the Health curriculum to further improve the student’s awareness of the problem-solving skills they will use on a daily basis.
 The curriculum format allows for learning using class and group discussion, writing skills, reading for information, research, critical thinking, analysis, synthesis, and self-assessment.
 The Health curriculum can be previewed on the Bethel Homepage.

 Health Education One Semester